ConsciousCode/memoria/README.md

 ## Future scope
 - IPFS integration with file memories, UnixFS seems absurdly fragmented and poorly documented so I don't want to mess with it, but...

+## Ironing out terminology
+- **Sona** - A collection of memories relevant to a particular context, such as a person or role.
+- **Memory** - A node in a directed acyclic graph (DAG) representing a single meaningful event.
+Memories are connected to supporting memories by weighted edges and may belong to one or more sonas.
+- **MemoryDAG** - A directed acyclic graph (DAG) of memories, where each memory is a node and edges represent dependencies between memories.
+- **ACT** - (Autonomous Cognitive Thread) is a process within an agent which "performs" a sona, forming a linear chain of continuations.
+- **ACT Chain** - A linear sequence of ACTs that are linked together, where each ACT is a continuation of the previous one.
+This allows for a continuous flow of thought and memory recall within sona.
+- **Agent** - The totality of a system which uses a Memoria MCP server, consisting of one or more ACTs.
+- **Self** - The totality of an agent's subjective memories stored in a database and directory of multimodal files.